Art and science are intertwined.

 The Frankenstein GRID dwells on the stitches which both disfigure and bring life to Shelley’s monster.
 It’s a metaphor for the two divergent paths science and technology can take us, either to rapture or ruin.
 Without the human perspective, technology can ruin us, Thun-Hohenstein believes.
 If we turn our back on it like Victor Frankenstein turned his back on his creation, it will become monsters depicted in laser shows by HE-Laserscan and Tobias Zeides.

-Since the first appearance of Tupac at Coachella in 2012, Roy Orbison, or at least his hologram, has already toured the UK and is booked to play the USA this fall.
+Since the first appearance of Tupac at Coachella in 2012, Roy Orbison, or at least his hologram, has already toured the UK and is booked to play in the USA this fall.

 Holograms are 2D surfaces that display very precise 3D images of real objects.
 They need to be illuminated by lasers or light beams to make any sense to the brain.
 Holograms can be viewed from different perspectives without needing special glasses.
 In Blade Runner 2049, a white-suited Elvis hologram appears during a bar fight.
 It shorts out and flickers from time to time, adding tension to the scene.